SoftTissueBiomechanicsLab/isofin/README.md

         end
 end
 ```
+b.
+We also reccomend removing fibers smaller than your chosen element size.
+In our pipeline, small fibers are removed in "Voronoi_Network_Generator_3D.m", along with removing stray fibers that are disconeccted from the rest of the network.
+Removing stray fibers is not necessary, but removing small fibers helps with convergence.

+c.
 After creating the Segment and Junction variables with the proper format, you may proceed to use your own networks in our pipeline.
 Here, we must note that our code is suitable for unit cube domains only, but this can easily be modified in the C++ function, "RN_3D_BC_SimpleShear.cpp".
 You will have to recompile the C++ code if you do this though.
 Future updates will make it so the domain is automatically determined, rather than built into the code.

 2. If you are using a straight fiber network, proceed to the next step.
 If you wish to use an undulated fiber network, you will need to use “Undulating_Networks.m”.
 Here, you may adjust the period to modify the undulations of the network.
 Be sure to properly set num_fibers and Case to match the network you want to add undulations to.